 Currently, self-driving cars use visible cameras, but in dense fog, these cameras are insufficient.
 Autonomous cars will also use LIDAR sensors, relying on pulsed laser to measure distances and constantly scan the area around them.
 However, this is a relatively slow-processing technology in comparison with the potential of new-generation imaging systems.

-In collaboration with industrial partners Aixtron in the UK and Veoneer in Sweden, this new project will help make safe deployment of autonomous vehicles possible.
+The AUTOVISION project is led by ICFO in Barcelona, and counts on the collaboration of industrial partners such Aixtron in the UK and Veoneer in Sweden, this new project will help make safe deployment of autonomous vehicles possible.
 Afterall, the success of autonomous driving will largely depend on how split-second moments of imminent hazards are handled.

 The AUTOVISION project, over the course of three years, will produce complementary metal-oxide semiconductor (CMOS) graphene quantum dot image sensors in prototype sensor systems, ready for uptake in the automotive sector.
 Across the duration of the project, the developing image sensor is set to take huge leaps in sensitivity, operation speed and pixel size.